geoschem/geos-chem-shared-docs/supplemental-guides/debug-guide.rst

 Check if your runs exceeded time or memory limits
 =================================================

-If you are running GEOS-Chem or HEMCO on a shared computer system, you will probably have to use a **job scheduler** (e.g., SLURM) to submit your GEOS-Chem job to a computational queue.
-You should be aware of ethe run time and memory limits for each of the queues on your system.
+If you are running :program:`GEOS-Chem` or :program:`HEMCO` on a shared computer system, you will probably have to use a **job scheduler** (such as :program:`SLURM`) to submit your jobs to a computational queue.
+You should be aware of the run time and memory limits for each of the queues on your system.

-If your GEOS-Chem or HEMCO job uses more memory or run time than the computational queue allows, your job can be cancelled by the scheduler.
+If your job uses more memory or run time than the computational queue allows, it can be cancelled by the scheduler.
 You will usually get an error message printed out to the stderr stream, and maybe also an email stating that the run was terminated.
-Be sure to check all of the log files created by your GEOS-Chem or HEMCO jobs for such error messages.
+Be sure to check all of the log files created by your jobs for such error messages.

-To solve this issue, try submitting your GEOS-Chem or HEMCO simulation to a queue with larger run-time and memory limits.
+To solve this issue, try submitting your :program:`GEOS-Chem` or :program:`HEMCO` simulations to a queue with larger run-time and memory limits.
 You can also try splitting up your long simulations into several smaller stages (e.g. monthly) that take less time to run to completion.

 .. _debug-guide-printout: